engdan77/diy_robot/README.md

 WIFI_SSID = 'xxxx'
 WIFI_PASS = 'xxxx'

+# Used to tell what the weather it is
+WEATHERLOCATION = 'lat=57.8813&lon=13.784'
 ```

 - Upload the following files to the ESP32 flash using e.g. ampy described better [here](https://boneskull.com/micropython-on-esp32-part-1/).